ewxrjk/viewgcov/README.md

 Documentation
 -------------

-After installing, you can find documentation for this module with the perldoc command.
+After installing, you can find documentation with the perldoc command.

     perldoc viewgcov